-18 Public publication or accountability reporting.
+&lt;sup>15 Public publication or accountability reporting.

-19 This can include the public in New Zealand, New Zealand citizens based offshore and New Zealand based private sector.
+&lt;sup>16 This can include the public in New Zealand, New Zealand citizens based offshore and New Zealand based private sector.

-20 Financial statements must be audited by a qualified auditor if the total operating expenditure for the previous two years was over \$1m.
+&lt;sup>17 Financial statements must be audited by a qualified auditor if the total operating expenditure for the previous two years was over \$1m.
 Between \$1m-\$500k financial statements must be either audited or reviewed by a qualified auditor.
-Less than \$500k financial statements are not required by law to have an audit or review unless required by the NGO's rules (e.g. trust deed, constitution or charter) or as a condition of receiving a great
+Less than \$500k financial statements are not required by law to have an audit or review unless required by the NGO's rules (e.g. trust deed, constitution or charter) or as a condition of receiving a grant.

-21 The letter or report provided by your auditor to management and governance at the end of the audit which sets out the key areas of focus during the audit, recommendations for improvements, any audit adjustments, and required communications.
+&lt;sup>18 The letter or report provided by your auditor to management and governance at the end of the audit which sets out the key areas of focus during the audit, recommendations for improvements, any audit adjustments, and required communications.